top of page

 Ernest Hemingway Home and Museum, Key West

 Tour the famous home of famed author, furnished with many of the original pieces, including Hemingway's prized collection of 17th- and 18th-century Spanish furniture.
 The gardens make the home that much more spectacular.
 It’s cool to see the 60 six toed cats who live on the property, as Hemingway was given a white six-toed cat by a ship’s captain and some of the cats who live on the museum grounds are descendants of that original cat, named Snow White.
-Cash Only for Admission (this is no longer true!
-YAY pay with your card or online)
+Admission is no longer cash-only!
+You can now pay with your card or online.

 Adult $17.00